 Goldstein is a social media server with multiple client programs for handing different functions.
 It’s modelled on IRC, but stores messages, on both the server and client.
 It aims to eventually replicate the basic functionality of Facebook, YouTube, Twitter, etc, but with the freedom of running one’s own server.

 However, it’s main purpose is to reliably preserve messages and files.
 If a server goes down (or is taken down) all messages and user information still functions as normal in offline mode.
 This provides the user with a complete record of every message she has downloaded, across multiple servers.
-This is the origin of the name: from the supposed character of Goldstein in George Orwell’s Nineteen Eighty-Four, who was demonised for trying to accurately preserve history.
+This is the origin of the name: from the propaganda character of Goldstein in George Orwell’s Nineteen Eighty-Four, who was demonised for trying to accurately preserve history.

 Stores messages on both server and client, using the same data format.